mc-internship/documentation/frontend.md

 2. Navigate to the frontend folder
 3. Either run `bash entrypoint.sh` or `yarn install && yarn start`

-## A short walkthrough
+## A Short Walkthrough

-The website has been hosted at the following link - [http://covid19visual.herokuapp.com/home](http://covid19visual.herokuapp.com/home)
+The website has been hosted at the following link: [http://covid19visual.herokuapp.com/home](http://covid19visual.herokuapp.com/home)

 A short walkthrough of the various features of the website can be found [here](https://photos.app.goo.gl/xEL4B8GYS9kgBcTM9)

+## Directory Structure

+The frontend has the following directory structure:
+`-/|/'
+   |-build
+   |-public
+   |---maps
+   |-src
+   |---components
+   |-----ChartHelpers
+   |-----DemographicsElements
+   |-----ImpactElements
+   |-----Mapscountry
+   |-----TrendCharts
+`